mweagle/phi-accrual-detector/README.md

-The Phi-accrual detector provides a configurable, continuous 'suspicion of failure' measurement for remote systems whose availability is indirectly measured by heartbeats or samples.
+The Phi-accrual detector provides a configurable, continuous 'suspicion of failure' measurement for remote systems whose availability is indicated by periodic sampling.
 Examples:

 * Network servers